We do not offer food. Here’s where you can find food.

 我們不直接提供食物,但我們能幫助您找尋食物。

-What is the SAWS Migration?
+What was the SAWS Migration?

 SAWS stands for the Statewide Automated Welfare System.
 For many decades, California counties have used one of three different technology software systems for eligibility determination and benefits calculation, CalWIN, C-IV, and LRS.
-The SAWS systems include a number of ancillary services, such as document imaging, online public portals, and contact center software that connect with each county’s SAWS system.
+The new SAWS systems include a number of ancillary services, such as document imaging, online public portals, and contact center software that connect with each county’s SAWS system.
 Find out more at the CalSAWS Project website.

 California counties worked in partnership with State Health and Human Services departments and the federal government to consolidate the existing three consortia systems and functionality into one single system: California Statewide Automated Welfare System (CalSAWS).
 This consolidation heavily leveraged existing investments in technology rather than building a new system.
 (Per the SAWS Stakeholder Engagement landing page.)
 As of October 31, 2023, all 58 counties are using CalSAWS and the public-facing BenefitsCal website.